Bandhavgarh Tiger Reserve

 - White Backed Vulture

 - Pallas Fish Eagle

-- Grey Headed Fish Eagle
+- Grey-Headed Fish Eagle

 Tourists and birding enthusiasts prefer winters for bird watching since Palearctic migrants arrive.
 However avian trips are quite successful in hot summers whence the resident species can be easily seen and photographed.

 It is possible to see small mammals that are shy and nocturnal on night safaris outside the park confines.
-Birding is done alongside tiger tracking, and it can be conducted outside the park in buffer zone.
+Birding is done alongside tiger tracking, and it can be conducted outside the park in a buffer zone.

 The park has a wildlife interpretation center for more information on the biodiversity that prevails.
 The safaris are conducted in the morning and evening.
-One has to pay a vehicle and guide fees, a camera fee is also charged in case of professional equipment.
+One has to pay vehicle and guide fees, a camera fee is also charged in the case of professional equipment.
 A guide from the forest department accompanies the tourists on jeep safaris - this is compulsory.